 A MATLAB toolbox package file (*.mltbx) is available in the dist folder.
 You can right-click on this file inside MATLAB, and select the Install option to get it installed on your machine.
 This is the recommended way of installing YEPA.

 However, if you prefer, the source code for YPEA is available in src folder, and you can download it and add the ypea folder to the path of your MATLAB installation.

 The toolbox has its own documentation, which is accessible via the MATLAB documentation center.
 You may find it under the Supplemental Software section of MATLAB documentation center.
 To access the documentation from the command line, type doc ypea.
 The documentation for the toolbox will be shown.

 The main steps to set up your problem and solve it using YPEA are listed below:

 - Initialize an instance of the optimization problem

 - Set the type of optimization problem (either minimization or maximization)

 - Define the objective function

-- Note: In case on constrained optimization problem, constraints are defined and using methods like penalty functions, they are incorporated into final objective function.
+- Note: In the case of the constrained optimization problem, constraints are defined and using methods like penalty functions, they are incorporated into the final objective function.